chrismwendt/chrismwendt.github.io/_posts/2022-06-13-limitations-of-go-generics.md

 func (s Stream[A, B]) connect[C any](other Stream[B, C]) Stream[A, C]
 ```

 But [Go does not allow type parameters in method declarations](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#no-parameterized-methods).
-That means the `.connect()` method can't introduce new any new type:
+That means the `.connect()` method can't introduce any new types:

 ```go
 //                                                      vvvvvv ✅ OK